Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Paraffin-embedded tissues that have been decalcified may not be successful for fluorescence in situ hybridization (FISH) analysis.
-FISH studies will be attempted if sufficient tumor is present for analysis.
-However, if no FISH signals are observed post-hybridization, the case will be released indicating a lack of FISH results.
+Paraffin-embedded tissues that have been decalcified may not be successful for FISH analysis.
+The success rate of FISH studies on decalcified tissue is approximately 50%, but FISH will be attempted if sufficient tumor is present for analysis.

 Clinical Reference